e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

   font-size: 120%;
 }
 ```
-In browser, all these stuff will be translated in the following page:
+In browser, all these stuff will be looking as the following page:

 ![image](../media/images/first-part.png)

-Introduction part of the tutorial is end.
+Introduction part of the tutorial is finished.
 If you want to know more about developing e-Detailing content, you are free to move forward to the next chapters or you can try to create some presentation on your own.